vonmillhausen/sf2000/README.md

 Unfortunately, correct - with the stock firmware, the built-in save feature of emulated games does not work correctly, and the SF2000 won't store new save data after the first time it's created for a game.
 If you want to save your progress in a game on the SF2000's stock firmware, use save states instead.
 Note that firmware 1.6 _appears_ to have fixed this for GBA based on community reports, but not for other emulated systems.

 ### What's the GB300?
 The GB300 is essentially an SF2000 in a vertical form-factor.
 There are some differences though - it has a worse quality screen, lacks hardware support for wireless controllers, and is incompatible with SF2000 firmware due to the different display panel being used.
-Some folks from the SF2000 dev community have already produced some tools and things for the GB300 - I won't be covering the device myself, but I will put a few links in the [Tools and Links](#tools-and-links) section below to get you started, and you should really hop (pun intended) into the `🐸data_frog_sf2000` channel in the [Retro Handhelds Discord server](https://discord.gg/retrohandhelds) and do some searches there (specifically you should also check out the `Gb300 dev` thread in that channel).
+Some folks from the SF2000 dev community have already produced some tools and things for the GB300 - I won't be covering the device myself, but I will put a few links in the [Tools and Links](#tools-and-links) section below to get you started, and you should really hop (pun intended) into the `🐸data_frog_sf2000` channel in the [Retro Handhelds Discord server](https://discord.gg/retrohandhelds) and do some searches there (specifically you should also check out the `Gb300 dev` thread in that channel). `nummacway` has also put together [a great page detailing the differences between the SF2000 and GB300](https://nummacway.github.io/gb300/), well worth checking out.

 ### I have a question that isn't answered here... who or where do I ask?
 If you have questions about the SF2000 you can't find the answer to, the best place to ask is in the `🐸data_frog_sf2000` channel in the [Retro Handhelds Discord server](https://discord.gg/retrohandhelds).